SystemsApproach/7E/introduction/statmux.rst

-Our high-level description of statistical multiplexing is defined in term of links and switches, but we need to be more precise in how we talk about individual resources, and their respective capacities., and Managing capacity, and acquiring more capacity when necessary, goes hand-in-hand with allocating existing resources to different users.
+Our high-level description of statistical multiplexing is defined in term of links and switches, but we need to be more precise in how we talk about individual resources, and their respective capacities. and Managing capacity, and acquiring more capacity when necessary, goes hand-in-hand with allocating existing resources to different users.